timm/shortr/README.md

 __Mother Teresa:__
 "The more you have, the more you are occupied.
-The less you have, the more free you are.
+The less you have, the more free you are."

 __Ken Thompson:__
 "One of my most productive days was throwing away 1,000 lines of code."

 __William of Occam:__
 "It is vain to do with more what can be done with less."